Skip to content

 Using item recommendations in your messaging

-After your recommendation is trained, you can use Liquid to fetch and display recommended items in your messages.
-The key here is working directly with the product_recommendation Liquid object.
-This article covers the product_recommendation Liquid object and includes a tutorial to help you put that knowledge into practice.
+After your recommendation is trained, you can use Liquid to fetch and display recommended items in your messages by working directly with the product_recommendation Liquid object.

-Always start with the assign tag to fetch the product_recommendation data and store it in a variable.
+Use the assign tag to fetch the product_recommendation data and assign it to a variable.

 1